drobim-data-engineering/Capstone-Project-Data-Engineering-Nanodegree/README.md

 ### Technologies
 We are going to store the raw data on Amazon S3, which is is an object storage service that offers industry-leading scalability, availability and durability.

-Considering the current data size, we are going to use Amazon Redshift to ingest the data from S3 and perform the ETL process, denormalizing the datasets to create FACTS and DIMENSION tables.
+Considering the current data size, we are going to use Amazon Redshift to ingest the data from S3 and perform the ETL process, denormalizing the datasets to create FACT and DIMENSION tables.

 Finally, to orchestrate everything, we are going to build a data pipeline using Apache Airflow.
 Airflow provides an intuitive UI where we can track the progress and bottlenecks of our pipelines.